rasoolmakandar/TidyData/README.md

-cript run_analysis.R is a complete self contained script which generates tidy data as required in the assignment.
+The sccript run_analysis.R is a complete self contained script which generates tidy data as required in the assignment.

 					IMPORTANT: For the script run_analysis.R to work, you have to copy the script in the root directory of the data set.(getdata_projectfiles_UCI HAR Dataset\UCI HAR Dataset)
 						The script has following functions -

 						1.This function creates a tidy dataset from the test data create_dataset<-function(file_X = "./test/X_test.txt",
                          file_Y= "./test/y_test.txt",
                          file_subject = "./test/subject_test.txt",
                          features = "features.txt")

 						2.This function merges two data sets(test and train) by rows and sorts them by Subject . merge_dataset <- function(data1,data2)